 For team members that are learning a new language or prefer to communicate in a different language, Translate can increase cross-language understanding and break language barriers.
 For diverse teams to collaborate inclusively, it's important that videos are just as accessible.
 You and your team can extend and customize your experience in Teams with Stream app integration.
 Closed Captions is used to focus on what is being said, so you can retain more information.

 With AI-generated transcription of recorded meetings, all words spoken within videos are searchable metadata, making it easier to find important content across your company.

-Microsoft Whiteboard, a freeform, intelligent canvas, within Microsoft Teams meetings brings your team together within the same virtual canvas, for real-time ideation, creating, and collaboration.
-For those who work remote to accommodate their disability, collaborating from anywhere is critical!
+Microsoft Whiteboard is a freeform, intelligent canvas within Microsoft Teams meetings that brings your team together within the same virtual canvas for real-time ideation, creating, and collaboration.
+For those who work remotely to accommodate their disability, collaborating from anywhere is critical!